dekuNukem/ATX4VC/device_specific/og_mac.md

 Make sure the solder melts properly and wets both the pin and pad to prevent cold solder joints, especially on thicker power pins.

+Push in the fuse and insert the jumpers as shown.

 ### Inspection

-* Compare with the reference photo and notes, make sure part orientation is correct.
+* Compare with the reference photo and notes, make sure everything is in correct orientation.

-* Solder joints should be shiny and smooth.
+* Solder joints should be **shiny and smooth**.
 If you see spikes, put on more flux and melt it again.

-* There must be no solder bridges.
+* There must be **no solder bridges**.
 If any, put on flux and melt it to remove.

 ### Cleaning